 The Lunch Room began as a twinkle in Joel’s and Phillis’ eye in the summer of 2010.
 They started out by preparing dinner parties and brunches for friends, featuring experimental vegan dishes.
 From October 2010 through February 2011 they hosted a series of “pop-up” dining events at local retail establishments.

 The Lunch Room’s next step was to open a food cart, which operated during the 2011 and 2012 seasons at the downtown Ann Arbor food cart courtyard, Mark’s Carts.
 After completing a successful second season, The Lunch Room decided to sell the cart and move on to bigger adventures.

 The Lunch Room went brick-and-mortar with a Restaurant in Kerrytown in August 2013 and added a bar a year later.
 A second location, The Lunch Room Bakery & Cafe, opened in February 2015 in the Huron Towers Apartments on the north side of Ann Arbor.
 In 2016 Lunch Room Acres was founded in Belleville, to supply fresh produce and flowers.

 In August 2017 the Detroit Street Filling Station location opened in the historic Staebler Family Oil Company filling station.
 The space was previously occupied by Argiero's Family Italian Restaurant for 40 years.
-This location is table service with an outdoor patio and weekly live music.
-It focuses on fresh produce sourced steps from the Farmers Market and Lunch Room Acres.
+This location provides table service and accepts reservations for parties large and small.
+It features an outdoor patio, weekly live music, and a seasonally changing menu.